Application Information and Requirements

 • The applicant must possess a pharmacy degree from an ACPE-accredited College or School of Pharmacy and be eligible for licensure as a pharmacist in the State of Washington

-• Be a United States citizen, and meet VMC eligibility requirements for employment
+• Be a United States citizen or permanent resident (VMC does not sponsor visas), and meet VMC eligibility requirements for employment

 • Must be registered with the ASHP Resident Matching Program